New pilots to help us grow

 Space to Grow Together will see us join forces with the Scout Association to make sure that even more young people have access to the skills and fun that we offer.

 For Girlguiding, funding will help us to understand more about what helps us grow and we’ll be sharing learning and ideas with the Scouts.

 The funding will also help us fund seven new growth and communities co-ordinators.
-These new coordinators will work with volunteers on the ground to strengthen and grow our membership in certain areas, including: Bedfordshire, Cambridgeshire West, Croydon, Surrey East, Derbyshire, Leicestershire, West Mercia, Lancashire South East, Manchester and Stockport.
+These new coordinators will work with volunteers on the ground to strengthen and grow our membership in certain areas, including: Bedfordshire, Cambridgeshire West, Croydon, Surrey East, Kent West, Derbyshire, Leicestershire, West Mercia, Lancashire South East, Manchester and Stockport.

 In the next two years, we’re aiming to set up 112 new groups (which we hope will create over 1,600 new places for girls!) and recruit nearly 350 volunteers.
 The groups will help us to move more girls off our waiting lists, make sure that girls can move upwards and onwards on their guiding journey and help us reach into new communities.